March 4, 2022

 Thus, a paired testing approach becomes a niche way within accessibility testing services to identify and eliminate as many pain points as possible for end users to have a flawless experience.
 Engineers with visual, auditory, speech, motor or cognitive impairments, are actual users who help identify real pain points that end users might face and thus, make this approach so unique.

 For ensuring accessibility all the way, a more comprehensive outlook needs to be adopted by organizations – starting with the very notion of making accessibility a priority and not an afterthought.
-Thus, as the world becomes more digital by the hour, digital accessibility needs to be seamlessly incorporated in each and every product.
+Thus, as the world becomes more digital by the hour, digital accessibility needs to be seamlessly incorporated into each and every product.

 About the author: Content Team